DoSomething/twinejs/README.md

 the file:// protocol because of JavaScript security restrictions.
 To facilitate testing, run `grunt server`, which will spin up a basic web server on port 8000.

+### CREATING A GAME

+### SAVING A GAME

+When you've created a game in your browser, that game is stored in the local memory of your personal machine, **NOT** in cloud storage accessible across machines or browsers.

+This means that in order to create an Intertwine game on one machine and edit it on another, it's important to

+### IMPORTING A GAME

+If

+### PLAYING THROUGH A GAME